OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 ## Control Objective

-Ensure that a verified application satisfies the following high level requirements:
+Ensure that a verified application satisfies the following high-level requirements:

-* All cryptographic modules fail in a secure manner and that errors are handled correctly.
+* All cryptographic modules fail securely and errors are handled correctly.
 * A suitable random number generator is used.
-* Access to keys is securely managed.
+* Access to keys is managed securely.

 ## V6.1 Data Classification